 Those who are familiar with the general story of the Batman will also note the importance the role of police commissioner played in the stories of the two.
 Teddy Roosevelt was a police commissioner that didn’t just vow to clean up the city, he went undercover, as a policeman, to see to it that his officers were doing their job in a thorough and honest manner.
 Bruce Wayne went more literal in his undercover status to work hand in hand with Commissioner James Gordon to clean up the city.

 Both men also considered it vital to their existence to have a self-appointed successor to carry on the legacy, and both were let down by that successor.
 Bruce Wayne was let down by Harvey Dent, and Roosevelt felt he was let down by his chosen successor, President William Howard Taft.

 Soon after volunteering to not seek reelection for president that would have led to him being in office for eleven years, as a result of the assassination of his predecessor, Roosevelt would learn that his chosen successor, Taft, did more than break a number of promises that he made to Roosevelt.
 Taft, according to Roosevelt, broke a number of campaign pledges he made to the American people, pledges that were in line with many of Roosevelt’s progressive policies.
 Taft replaced much of Roosevelt’s cabinet, after promising that he would not do so.
 Taft replaced key ambassadors with people that Roosevelt informed Taft he hated, and Taft ended up crediting his electoral victory for president to his brother, not Roosevelt, the man who had mentored him for the position.

-The stories of Roosevelt’s unhappiness with Taft would culminate in Roosevelt breaking his pledge not to run for president again, running against his Taft in Taft’s attempt to be re-elected, in the Republican primary, and then in a third-party of progressives, that called themselves the Bull Moose Party, in the general election.
+The stories of Roosevelt’s unhappiness with Taft would culminate in Roosevelt breaking his pledge not to run for president again, running against his Taft in Taft’s attempt to be re-elected, in the Republican primary, and then in a third-party of progressives, who called themselves the Bull Moose Party, in the general election.